fireplusteam/ios-swift-for-vs-code/README.md

 - To make autocompletion to work you may need to clean the project and build it entirely for the first time.

+## Test Explorer

+Tests are fully supported.
+You can run/debug any test from the project/subproject or swift package in the test explorer view or by navigating to the test file and running/debugging tests from the code lens above the test functions/classes.
+As long as the selected destination is supported by test target, you can run/debug it.

+## Background Indexing for Autocomplete

+As source-lsp gets indexes while the project is building, the extension provides a background watcher build task which builds the project in the background to provide up-to-date indexes for LSP client to improve autocompletion experience.
+It uses dependency graph of the project to determine which files need to be re-indexed after each build, significantly improving indexing speed and reducing resource consumption for large modular projects.
+You can enable/disable it via `vscode-ios.watcher.enabled` setting.
+By default it's enabled.
+For best performance and experience of background indexing you need to setup **SWBBuildService Proxy** feature described below.
+One of the side effects is that when you want to run the application, it may be already built because of the watcher build, so it will run faster.
+Thus it's **recommended to move any scripts from the build phases to a separate target** which then can be excluded from the watcher build via `excludeTargets` property in the user defined watcher task to avoid running scripts each time when the watcher build is triggered.

 ## SWBBuildService Proxy (Continue Building After Error while building for LSP Autocomplete)

 **READ THIS SECTION CAREFULLY BEFORE ENABLING THIS FEATURE AND MAKE SURE YOU UNDERSTAND ALL THE RISKS.**